Silversunset01/dbm/tutorials.md

 var timeoutput = h + "h:" + m + "m:" + s + "s:" + ms + "ms";
 this.storeValue(timeoutput,1,"donetime",cache)
 ```
-which converts the # of milliseconds between "current run" and "last run" to a human readable format.
+which converts the # of milliseconds between "current run" and "last run" to a human-readable format.

 For this example, we'll time "when was the last time [User] ran [Command]"